COVID-19: Vaccinations, testing and general information. Learn more

 Request Appointment

-Learn more about common shoulder injuries and conditions treated at MetroHealth.
+Learn more about common shoulder and elbow injuries and conditions treated at MetroHealth.

 Cubital tunnel syndrome is caused by compression of the ulnar nerve in the elbow.
 Repeatedly placing pressure on the elbow by leaning or bending can cause pressure on the nerve.